wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.37 =
+* Fixed bug preventing deletion of Event Groups.
+* Fixed float problem with several dialog boxes on the Manage->Events tab.

 = 1.36 =
 * Fixed bug on Jobs tab which prevented Users from signing up for jobs.